 A public cloud is one that can be accessed by anyone, provided they have been authorized by the entity running the cloud.
 Google Drive is an excellent example of a public cloud.
 Keep in mind that public clouds aren’t necessarily as public as the name would suggest, and they do offer a degree of privacy.

 Anyone who has used Google Drive knows that you can lock access to files so that only your team will be able to see them.
 Security concerns when it comes to public clouds are mainly a matter of hacks and other data breaches, though these are rare enough not to be too much of a concern.

 One of the main benefits of using a public cloud is that it is more affordable than running a private cloud.
 As most private clouds will have to be hosted internally, you will need a server on which you can keep the data, and you will need to keep it running, resulting in high initial and upkeep costs.

 If you don’t absolutely need the added security that’s provided by a private cloud, then you’ll find that public options are far more affordable.
-There are even some public cloud storage solutions which are offered for free.
-Some cloud providers will offer special subscription plans for businesses, which can save you even more money.
+There are even some public cloud storage solutions that are offered for free.
+Some managed IT services providers will offer special subscription plans for businesses, which can save you even more money.